szemin-ng/purecloudwallstats/README.md

-# purecloud2odbc
+# purecloudwallstats
-Sample Go application that pulls previous interval queue statistics from PureCloud and writes it into an Microsoft Access database.
+Sample Go application that pulls current interval queue statistics from PureCloud and writes it into an Microsoft Access database.
+Current interval statistics are suitable for wallboard use.

 What's missing: Agent interval stats